vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 #### AckId Data Structures

 * A [bitvec::BitVec](https://docs.rs/bitvec/0.22.3/bitvec/) (or similar
-  structure) `ack_ids_in_use` whose indices represent `ackId`’s, max size is determined by `max_pending_acks_per_channel`, and is initialized with all `0`'s.
+  structure) `ack_ids_in_use` whose indices represent `ackId`’s and max size is determined by `max_pending_acks_per_channel`.
+This `bitvec` will grow dynamically.
 A value of `0` at an index indicates that the `ackId` is not in-use.
 A value of `1` indicates in-use.
-* A bitvec `ack_ids_ack_status` whose indices also correspond to `ackId`’s, max size is determined by `max_pending_acks_per_channel`, and is initialized with all `0`'s.
+* A bitvec `ack_ids_ack_status` whose indices also correspond to `ackId`’s and max size is determined by `max_pending_acks_per_channel`.
+This `bitvec` will grow dynamically.
 A value of `0` at an index indicates that the associated request data has not yet been delivered.
 A value of `1` indicates that the data has been delivered.
 The two bitvecs will be wrapped in a struct with utility methods for setting bits, removing in use ids, etc. Note, a single bitvec is not necessarily sufficient as we care about 3 states: `ackId` is available, `ackId` is pending/dropped, and `ackId` is delivered.
 * An index pointer `currently_available_ack_id` initialized with `0`.
 * The above will be wrapped in a `HecAckInfo` struct with utility methods.